Aliens are living

 You can also put eight sheets of Velostat into baseball cap or other hat to wear during the day which is less conspicuous then a leather hat.
 See aliensandchildren.org for different types of thought screen hats.

-Some abductees have worn their thought screen helmets and hats almost 24 hours a day, seven days a week for more than seventeen years.
+Some abductees have worn their thought screen helmets and hats almost 24 hours a day, seven days a week for twenty years.

 One abductee reported that he could not wear the helmet because it made him disoriented.
 If you become disoriented and cannot stand or walk without becoming dizzy with the helmet on, then do not wear it